ray-project/ray/doc/source/ray-core/monitoring-debugging/troubleshoot-failures.rst

 Crashes
 -------

-If Ray crashed, you may wonder what happened.
-Currently, this can occur for some of the following reasons.
+If Ray crashed, you want to know why and what happened.
+Currently, this can be attributed to the following reasons:

-- **Stressful workloads:** Workloads that create many many tasks in a short amount of time can sometimes interfere with the heartbeat mechanism that we use to check that processes are still alive.
+- **Stressful workloads:** It is currently possible for a process to get marked as dead without actually having died.
+For example, workloads that create many many tasks in a short amount of time can sometimes interfere with the heartbeat mechanism that we use to check that processes are still alive.
   On the head node in the cluster, you can check the files ``/tmp/ray/session_*/logs/monitor*``.
 They will indicate which processes Ray has marked as dead (due to a lack of heartbeats).
-  However, it is currently possible for a process to get marked as dead without actually having died.

 - **Starting many actors:** Workloads that start a large number of actors all at once may exhibit problems when the processes (or libraries that they use)